prichardsondev/RaspberryPiServer_Xbee_Pi/README.md

 - src/radios/bench.js
   - add address of router radio (lowercase)
-  - this is the radio attached to you arduino
+  - this is the radio attached to your arduino
-  -

 - connect Coordinator radio to USB port
+  - note you many have to edit port top of /src/serial/xbeeSerial.js
+  - at terminal type ls /dev/tty* to check your xbee port

 - npm start